cointobanks/lifetioncoin-docs/_includes/devdoc/guide_block_chain.md

 {% autocrossref %}

-The block chain provides Dash's public ledger, an ordered and timestamped record of transactions.
+The block chain provides Lifetioncoin's public ledger, an ordered and timestamped record of transactions.
 This system is used to protect against double spending and modification of previous transaction records.

-Each full node in the Dash network independently stores a block chain containing only blocks validated by that node.
+Each full node in the Lifetioncoin network independently stores a block chain containing only blocks validated by that node.
 When several nodes all have the same blocks in their block chain, they are considered to be in [consensus][/en/glossary/consensus]{:#term-consensus}{:.term}.
 The validation rules these nodes follow to maintain consensus are called [consensus rules][/en/glossary/consensus-rules]{:#term-consensus-rules}{:.term}.
-This section describes many of the consensus rules used by Dash Core.
+This section describes many of the consensus rules used by Lifetioncoin Core.

 {% endautocrossref %}